 Over-the-counter pain medication

-OTC medication like acetaminophen (Tylenol or Panadol) or Ibuprofen (Advil o Motrin) are equally effective at easing pain.
+OTC medications like acetaminophen (Tylenol or Panadol) or Ibuprofen (Advil o Motrin) are equally effective at easing pain.
 These medicines are available without prescriptions and can be safely taken along with others, with minimal side effects.

 Cold and heat treatment